Meet the BusinessNZ Energy Council Team

 John specialises in energy and climate change policy and its implications for business.
 He was a member of the Treasury-led Emissions Trading Stationary Energy and Industrial Process Technical Advisory Group, the Ministry for the Environment Electricity Allocation Factor contact group, and a member of the New Zealand official delegation to the last three end of year climate change negotiations.
 He is also currently a member of the electricity market regulator's (the Electricity Authority's) Wholesale Advisory Group.

 John has a BA (Hons) degree in Economic History, a BCA in Economics and a Diploma in Accountancy.

-Her fields of specialization include the energy industry, energy technology, and marketing.
+Her fields of specialization include the energy industry, energy technology, energy policy and marketing.

 Tina holds a Master of Science (M.Sc.)
-Value Chain Management from the University of Technology Chemnitz and a Bachelor of Arts (B.A.)
-Management of Public Tasks from the University of Applied Sciences, Zwickau, including a semester at the University of Borås in Sweden studying International Marketing and Strategic Marketing.
+Value Chain Management from the University of Technology, Chemnitz in Germany and a Bachelor of Arts (B.A.)
+Management of Energy Utilities from the University of Applied Sciences, Zwickau in Germany, including a semester at the University of Borås in Sweden studying International Marketing and Strategic Marketing.

 Debbie joined BusinessNZ in July 2016 after 15 years working within the Education Sector.

 Her role as Executive Assistant to Abbie Reynolds, Executive Director of the Sustainable Business Council and John Carnegie, Executive Director of the BusinessNZ Energy Council, includes executive administrative support and diary management, as well as administration for the SBC Advisory Board.